Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

 Pool builder for building package sources

-The pool builder makes it possible to combine software packages from different media (CD, DVD, internet) on the m23 server and convert them to a package source.
+The pool builder allows you to download software packages from the Internet to create a package source from them.
 These package sources can be used to install clients.
 This can be done without an internet connection or if the internet connection is rather slow.
 It is possible, too, to add selfmade packages to the pool.

-The m23 clients can be installed as workstation with the graphical user interfaces KDE, Gnome, XFce and pure X11 or as a server without graphical subsystem.
+The m23 clients can be installed as workstation with a complete desktop environmen and pure X11 or as a server without graphical subsystem.
 In most server setups, the server doesn't need a user interface because most of the server software runs in text mode.
-If you choose the Ubuntu distribution you can install "Ubuntu desktop" (Gnome based) or "Kubuntu desktop" (KDE based) on Kubuntu.
+Depending on the client's distribution different desktop environment can be chosen.

 Imaging: Installation using image files